chenju2k6/chenju2k6.github.io/_posts/temp.md

 Key point:

 * Fix one dimension, for another dimension, compute the max sum of the subarray no large than K.

+The questions with the same idea:

+*  Number of submatrices that sum to target

+## Maximal Rectangle

+Key point:

+* Maintain a matrix of the same size of the original matrix, each item in the matrix is a tuple of <left,right,height>, which means the left, right and the height of the rectangle that covers the current item.